dan-leo/masters/thesis/v8/thesis.md

 * Importance of low latency communications.

+### Summary

 ## Secondary Metrics

 ### Signal Strength Metrics

 #### MCL

-Once the module has an RRC connection, then the ECL, RSRP, RSRQ values allow to understand the RF link budget between the module and base station.
+Once the module has an RRC connection, then the MCL, RSRP, RSRQ values allow to understand the RF link characteristics between the module and base station.

 |                | MCL     |
 | -------------- | ------- |